simen64/Discord-RAT-v2/help_menu.md

 ## Windows commands:

-### Standalone commands:
+### Bluescreen commands:
+ Make sure you have set up persistence before running these.

 !bluescreen = Throws a bluescreen on the system.
-Make sure you have set up persistence before running this.
+!bluescreen mouse = Waits for the mouse to move, and when it does it throws a bluescren.

 ## Linux commands: